ibm-developer/generator-ibm-usecase-enablement/README.md

 ## Usage

 Following command line arguments are supported
-* `--bluemix {stringified-json}` -  used by  an intermal microservice  to supply project information.
+* `--bluemix {stringified-json}` -  used by  an internal microservice  to supply project information.
 For an example of a bluemix.json look at the [fallback_bluemix.js](./generators/app/fallback_bluemix.js) file.

 <a name="partial_files"></a>
 ### Partial Files

 Partial files such as *manifest.yml.partial* allows files to be extended if the file exist in the destination directory.
-For example, if a `package.jsn` file already exists it will add onto using `package.json.partial`.
+For example, if a `package.json` file already exists it will add onto using `package.json.partial`.

 The following partial file(s) are supported with examples.